mksaraf/kubernetes-lab-tutorial/content/secure.md

     kubew04   Ready     1m        v1.7.0
     kubew05   Ready     1m        v1.7.0

-To complete the setup, install the DNS service on the cluster.
+To complete the setup, install the DNS service on the cluster as reported [here](../content/setup.md#configure-dns-service).